LCCC ENGLISH DAILY NEWS

 Turkey parliament to consider death penalty for coup plotters: Erdogan

-Erdogan: Turkey aims to reinforce troops on Iraq border
+Erdogan: Turkey aims to reinforce troops on Iraq

-Al Arabiya documentary reveals Houthi lobby network in UN
+Al Arabiya documentary reveals Houthi

-Hadi rejects UN plan, says it ‘rewards Houthis
+Hadi rejects UN plan, says it ‘rewards Houthis’

 Suicide bombing targeting Yemen’s central bank foiled